Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Introduction

-\firstsection{Introduction}
+\section{Introduction}

-In high-stakes, time-critical scenarios -- such as emergency evacuation~\cite{Tim2022interactiveEvacuation, Manfredi2024AMR}, first-responder prioritization~\cite{zhang2024OSTARFirstResponse}, and crisis management~\cite{Launder2014ASI} -- decision-makers must rapidly select among multiple spatial targets (e.g., exits, individuals requiring assistance, or areas to secure).
-We refer to these decision-making tasks, which require integrating information about spatial environments with external data, as \emph{Spatial Decision-Making}.
-Making the wrong choice in these tasks can waste valuable resources or endanger lives~\cite{henig1996solving}.
-Recent advancements in indoor sensing and artificial intelligence (AI) offer new avenues for supporting such decisions by visualizing real-time situational data and AI suggestions in spatial context~\cite{XU2021Seethroughwalls,Nick2024OminiActions}.
+\carton{From high-stakes emergency evacuations~\cite{Tim2022interactiveEvacuation, Manfredi2024AMR} and crisis management~\cite{Launder2014ASI}, to everyday situations like hurrying to a classroom or navigating an unfamiliar building under time pressure,} people often have to rapidly choose among multiple spatial targets \carton{such as} exits, areas to secure, and hallways.
+We refer to these decision-making tasks, which require integrating information about spatial environments with external data, as \emph{Spatial Decision-Making}. \carton{Making a poor choice can waste time and resources, and in the worst cases,} endanger lives~\cite{henig1996solving}.
+Recent advancements in indoor sensing and artificial intelligence (AI) offer new avenues for supporting such decisions by visualizing real-time situational data and AI suggestions in a spatial context~\cite{XU2021Seethroughwalls,Nick2024OminiActions}.

 However, the way this information is presented can significantly impact user behavior and decision quality~\cite{Gaba2024ModelUnFairPeopleCareOrNot}.
 Existing methods~\cite{li2023autonomousgisnextgenerationaipowered, Xu2024EvaluatingLL} commonly employ 2D maps to display data and AI suggestions, requiring users to mentally map and connect these digital cues onto physical spaces.
-According to spatial cognition research~\cite{Klatzky1998AllocentricAE}, this process -- known as reference-frame translation -- can impose significant cognitive load.
+According to spatial cognition research~\cite{Klatzky1998AllocentricAE}, this process, known as \emph{reference frame translation}, can impose a \carton{substantial} cognitive load.
 Under time pressure, users may struggle to critically assess AI outputs, resulting in \emph{inappropriate reliance}~\cite{Swaroop2024AccuracyTime}: either trusting flawed AI suggestions or rejecting correct ones.
 This concern is especially pressing in emergency contexts, where every second counts.